rule

 Text 20-22

-Next having him seated on the bed came He up with some items to honor his friend and wash his feet.
-The water took the Supreme Lord of All the Worlds on His head, o King, after which the Purifier anointed him with divinely fragrant sandalwood and aloe-wood [lignaloes or aguru] paste and kunkuma.
-Gladly worshiping His friend with aromatic incense and series of lamps, said He welcome, offering betelnut and a cow.
+Having him seated on the bed fetched He some items to honor His friend and wash his feet.
+The water took the Supreme Lord of All the Worlds on His head, o King.
+Then the Purifier anointed him with divinely fragrant sandalwood and aloe-wood [lignaloes or aguru] paste and kunkuma.
+Glad to worship His friend with aromatic incense and series of lamps, welcomed He him, offering bethel nut and a cow.
 (Vedabase)

 Text 23